kevinlondon/kevinlondon.github.io/_posts/2024-06-08-color-is-red.md

 ## More Complications

 Why does comparing sometimes yield a different result in a script as compared to an interpreter?
-When you run a script, Python optimizes certain operations differently than in the interactive interpreter.

-For example, consider these StackOverflow discussions:
+Here's a few interesting discussions:

 - [Why does comparing strings in Python using either '==' or 'is' sometimes produce different results?](https://stackoverflow.com/questions/1504717/why-does-comparing-strings-in-python-using-either-or-is-sometimes-produce)
 - [Why does id() == id() and id() is id() produce different results in CPython?](https://stackoverflow.com/questions/3877230/why-does-id-id-and-id-id-in-cpython)